 There are two main problems with this tunnel: first, Israel’s excellence funnel is too narrow and uniform.
 Only about 9% of Israel’s students participate in this flow of excellence, and most of them are male Jews from central Israel.
 In recent years, this path of excellence has begun to open.
 Following a national effort targeting students of high school age, the percentage of students taking five units in mathematics has increased to more than 15%.
 About half of these students are female, and many of them are from the periphery and from the Arab sector.
 This is a first step toward addressing the problem, and its impact is starting to be felt in both universities and middle schools.

 The second problem with Israel’s excellence funnel is that at its entrance – in middle school – the level of study is not sufficient.
 The gaps in knowledge and skills between middle school and high school make it difficult for students who studied in excellence classes in middle school to transition to the five-unit classes in high school.
 This difficulty is expressed in gaps in the levels of mathematical thinking and application, and in the ability to handle complex mathematical problems.

-The PISA research adds another dimension.
-The PISA research, which assesses skills that are essential in the 21st century, indicates that middle school graduates in Israel do not effectively apply their mathematical knowledge.
+The international PISA research, which assesses skills that are essential in the 21st century, indicates that middle school graduates in Israel do not effectively apply their mathematical knowledge.
 Only 9% reach the international accepted standard of excellence.
 This means while the education system succeeds in teaching (via five unit classes) the abstract thinking required for university studies, it is still struggling to teach the applied skills needed for employment and adult life.